Viking Cruises fleet

-CruiseMapper's Viking ship schedules show departure and call ports (including towns and cities visited on shore excursions), themed voyages (holiday, itinerary themes) and port times (arrival-departure / port stays and overnights).
-All ship schedules also show how much will cost you to travel with Viking Expeditions (Arctic-Antarctica0Great Lakes USA and Canada), Viking Ocean (global) and Viking River - on the European waterways Danube, Rhine, Main, Mosel, Seine, Rhone, Saone, Douro, also in Asia (Mekong, Irrawaddy, Yangtze), Egypt (Nile, Lake Nasser), Ukraine (Dnieper), Russia (Volga, Svir, Neva, Lake Ladoga, Lake Baikal) and in the USA (Mississipi).
+Note: CruiseMapper's Viking ship schedules show departure and call ports (including towns and cities visited on shore excursions), themed voyages (holiday, itinerary themes) and port times (arrival-departure / port stays and overnights).
+CruiseMapper's Viking schedules also show how much will cost you to travel with the Viking brand.

-Viking Flusskreuzfahrten AG (Viking River Cruises) is also the parent company of KD Deutsche Rheinschiffahrt GmbH, which is subsidiary of Koln-Dusseldorfer (aka KD Cruises, fka KD Line).
+Viking Cruises Ltd (shipowner) is the parent company of Viking Flusskreuzfahrten AG (Viking River Cruises) as well as of KD Deutsche Rheinschiffahrt GmbH, which is subsidiary of Koln-Dusseldorfer (aka KD Cruises, fka KD Line).
 KD Line is an 1826-founded, Cologne-based company with a fleet of 14 cruise vessels (including "event ships" and a paddle steamer) deployed in Germany, on the rivers Moselle, Rhine and Main.
 Koln-Dusseldorfer was acquired by Viking in 2000.

 Viking River Cruises holds 1/2 of North America's market.
-In the period 2011-2015, the company spent over USD 600 million on promotions.
+In the period 2011-2015, the company spent USD 600+ million on promotions.
 In May 2017, Viking celebrated its 20th anniversary.
-By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking Ocean world's largest cruise company with ship capacity under 1000 passengers.
+By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16930 berths, ranking Viking OCEAN the world's largest cruise company with ship capacity under 1000 passengers.

 In early-April 2019, Viking and China Merchants Group (China's first commercial corporation/1872-founded) unveiled a plan to launch a new cruise line (joint venture company) for the Chinese market.
-China Merchants Group's shipbuilding subsidiaries will design and construct the new ocean liners for the new company.
-As of 2019, Viking Cruises fully owns and operates a fleet of 6 ocean liners plus 72 riverboats, almost all of which are of the patented Longship-Class.
+China Merchants Group's shipbuilding subsidiaries will design and construct the newbuilds for the new company.
+As of 2020, Viking fully owned and operated a fleet of 6 ocean liners plus 76 riverboats (almost all of which are of the patented Longship-Class).

 On March 20, 2013, the newly renamed company "Viking Cruises" launched 10 ships at one time, thus entering Guinness Book of World Records.
 Beginning on March 17, 2014, Viking christened 16 new boats over a 24-hour period, again setting an industry record.
 Viking named two more ships in Oporto (Portugal) on March 21.

-On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 new longships.
-Their godmothers were from USA (Los Angeles), UK and even Russia.
-In 2015, Viking River Cruises fleet expanded to 64 vessels, 40 of which patent-design longships (capacity 190 passengers, introduced in 2012).
+On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 longships.
+Their godmothers were from USA (Los Angeles), the UK, and Russia.
+In 2015, Viking's river fleet expanded to 64 boats, 40 of which longships (capacity 190 passengers) introduced in 2012.